mmunini99/HighPerformanceComputing-Monitoring-and-Parallel-Coding/README.md

 ## Project 2:
-For developing a strategy for Mandelbrot Set Parallelization, an **Hybrid MPI** + **OpenMP** strategy has been defined and three version have been tried: by splitting the image on columns, then on rows and finally as an extra, a final trial tentative hierarchical using 2D block decomposition + cyclic pixel distribution (I was curious on how to (try) to improve the algorithms used before).
+For developing a strategy for Mandelbrot Set Parallelization, an **Hybrid MPI** + **OpenMP** strategy has been defined and two versions have been tried: the first startegy is to partition the image by row, while the second one is by column.

 For all the projects there is an analysis done in Python and a report.
 In the presentation will be highlighted a problem found during the development.